Frickley Athletic F.C.: History

 Any fears that Frickley would find the APL too tough were soon allayed, and the club was to embark on a golden era.
 The club reached the FA Cup proper in four successive years from 1983, reaching the second round in 1984 (losing to Darlington at Feethams) and going one better a year later.
 After beating Hartlepool United away in the second round (their first ever win over Football League opposition), Frickley got the home draw they wanted in the third round, with local rivals Rotherham United the visitors to Westfield Lane.
 The Millers came away with the spoils, winning 3–1 in front of a ground record crowd of 5,800, but Frickley's season would only get better – they would come within a whisker of taking the APL title, with only Enfield able to finish above them in the league table and take the championship.

 The APL was renamed the Football Conference for the following season, and Frickley's golden era had come to an end.
 They finished second bottom of the division and were relegated back to the Northern Premier League (NPL) Premier Division.
-They have remained in the NPL Premier Division since 1987, only once looking like winning promotion again in 2006, when they finished as league runners-up but were beaten in the end of season play-offs.
+They remained in the NPL Premier Division from 1987 until 2017, only once looking like winning promotion again in 2006, when they finished as league runners-up but were beaten in the end of season play-offs.
 On more than one occasion Frickley have finished in the bottom three but have been reprieved from relegation.
-In 2022, the club was relegated to the ninth tier of English football for the first time in the club's history.
+In 2016-17 the club was relegated to the NPL Division 1 South.
+The club finished 2017–18 in third place but were defeated in the playoff semi finals to miss out on an immediate return.
+Then in 2022, the club was relegated to the ninth tier of English football, the Northern Counties East Football League Premier Division, for the first time in the club's history.

 Frickley's last appearance in the FA Cup proper was in 2000, when they were beaten 4–0 by Northampton Town at Sixfields Stadium.